 Bunnell is a very small city located in the state of Florida.
-With a population of 2,828 people and two constituent neighborhoods, Bunnell is the 330th largest community in Florida.
+With a population of 3,631 people and just one neighborhood, Bunnell is the 325th largest community in Florida.

 As is often the case in a small city, Bunnell doesn't have a public transportation system that people use for their commute.

-The per capita income in Bunnell in 2010 was $17,820, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $71,280 for a family of four.
+The per capita income in Bunnell in 2018 was $21,271, which is low income relative to Florida and the nation.
+This equates to an annual income of $85,084 for a family of four.
 However, Bunnell contains both very wealthy and poor people as well.

-Bunnell is a very ethnically-diverse city.
+Bunnell is an extremely ethnically-diverse city.
 The people who call Bunnell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bunnell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bunnell include Irish, German, English, and Scottish.
+Bunnell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.80% of the city’s residents.
+Important ancestries of people in Bunnell include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Bunnell is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Portuguese.